 - Keeps the Line Moving: Having a gap at the base of a partition allows people waiting in line to see if a stall is occupied or vacant.
 This visibility keeps the line moving and prevents wait times from being any longer than they have to be.
 When a stall isn’t fully enclosed, people often feel like they have to take care of their business even faster, which also helps keep the line moving.

 - ADA Compliance: Space is needed to allow for easier maneuverability for patrons in a wheelchair.
 The gap allows toe space for wheelchair users which allows more room to move within the stalls.
 9″ minimum toe space is required per ADA guidelines.

 - Escape Route: A lock can jam for a wide variety of reasons.
 If this happens in a stall that has a gap at the bottom, you have an escape route — you can simply crawl out.

 - Toilet Paper Can Be Shared: If you’ve ever run out of toilet paper and had to ask the person in the stall next to you for a few squares, then you’re already familiar with one of the leading reasons for bathroom partitions not extending to the floor.
 If you’d run out of toilet paper in an enclosed stall, you may have been caught with your pants down at least figurately!

 Get an Estimate From One Point Partitions

-If you need partitions for a public bathroom, we can help.
+If you’re project managing a commercial bathroom renovation and need restroom partitions, we can help.
 We provide American-made, high-quality bathroom partitions in five different material types.
 Our durable partitions are available in many colors and they’re backed by one of the largest partition manufacturers in the United States.